casq/Jekyll/about.md

 SPF/DKIM/DMARC

 ## Recent projects:
-Used Terraform to automate deployment of IaC (VMs/vNets/NSGs) PowerShell scripted migration of ~2500 users from on-prem Mitel to Teams Voice.
+Used Terraform to automate deployment of IaC (VMs/vNets/NSGs)
+PowerShell scripted migration of ~2500 users from on-prem Mitel to Teams Voice
-Creation of Enterprise Apps/App Registrations for SAML SSO.
+Creation of Enterprise Apps/App Registrations for SAML SSO
-Configured SPF, DKIM and DMARC for multiple domains.
+Configured SPF, DKIM and DMARC for multiple domains

 ## Roles

-## Cloud Infrastructure Engineer – April 2021 to date
+## Cloud Infrastructure Engineer – Since April 2021
 Responsibilities:
 Responding to Service Requests and Incidents
 Troubleshooting complex issues